Great digital signage content is the #1 factor that guarantees target viewer engagement. Why?

 Pro tip: Don’t overdo the info

 Remember how your middle school English teacher always harped on sticking to the main idea?
 Same thing applies if you want great digital signage content.
 Stick to what’s important, what you NEED them to know now.
 Digital signage dwell time is limited.
 Don’t tell them about two sales at once.
 Or all the live gigs you’re hosting the next few weeks.
 It’s just info overload, with two important messages butting heads.
 And your target viewers won’t absorb any of it.

 After all, people tend to remember only what they expect will be important to them.
-Telling your clients about next month’s events when they don’t even know if they’ll be free is a waste of your digital signage power.
+Using digital signage for events to inform your clients about next month’s schedule when they don’t even know if they’ll be free is a waste of potential.

 What’s important has to be immediately obvious, not buried in a jumble of other equally important info.
 Because your target viewer doesn’t have the time to remember it all.
 Or pick out what’s really valuable to them.
 And it’ll all get lost in the shuffle.
 That means it’s your bottom line that’ll suffer the most.